zakirhossen23/GreenDAO-rustfi/README.md

 ### Challanges
 ## Fashion, Art, Music, Entertainment - Open Category
-On Hera, User can donate Fashion, Art, Music, Entertainment images or videos as NFT on Charity Event.
+On GreenDAO, User can donate Fashion, Art, Music, Entertainment images or videos as NFT on Charity Event.
 And all the money will go to event manager wallet.
-And thus any Charity event manager can earn donation from users using Hera.
+And thus any Charity event manager can earn donation from users using GreenDAO.
 And it is also empowering artists, designers, musicians, creatives, fans etc person to promote their work as NFT.